TheSoftwareFactory/lokki-android/README.md

 Development
 -----------
-To develop this application, you will the [Android SDK](http://developer.android.com/sdk/index.html).
+To develop this application, you will need the [Android SDK](http://developer.android.com/sdk/index.html).

 Build instructions